dotnet/docs-maui/docs/ios/privacy-manifest.md

 For the <xref:Foundation.NSFileManager.ModificationDate?displayProperty=nameWithType> API, a reason code of `C617.1` is needed since modification dates are stored as a hash using <xref:Foundation.NSUserDefaults>, even though they aren't displayed to users.

+After adding these entries to your privacy manifest you need to determine if your app uses any .NET APIs that call into the required reason APIs.
+For more information, see [Required reasons API use in .NET MAUI](#required-reasons-api-use-in-net-maui), [Required reasons API use in .NET iOS](#required-reasons-api-use-in-net-ios), and [Required reasons API use in .NET](#required-reasons-api-use-in-net).

 > [!IMPORTANT]
-> An app's *PrivacyInfo.xcprivacy* file will need to be updated if there are any additional API usages from additional categories or additional reasons for usage.
-This will include adding a NuGet package or Binding project to your app that calls into any of Apple’s required reason APIs.
+> An app's *PrivacyInfo.xcprivacy* file may need to be updated if you modify the code in your app.
+This includes adding a NuGet package or binding project to your app that calls into any of Apple’s required reason APIs.

-## Required reasons API usage in .NET MAUI
+## Required reasons API use in .NET MAUI

 The APIs in this section list .NET MAUI APIs that call the required reason APIs.
 If your app or SDK calls any of the APIs in this section, you must declare the reasons for their use in your privacy manifest.